Logistical Consideration - image

 Build your team

-Familiarize yourself with the cultural, social and historical context of the region where the research will take place.
-Look at information (e.g., literature, videos, podcasts, songs, ethnographies, blogs) focused on land-use practices, community traditions, cultural practices, governance, and social dynamics (e.g., conflicts, economic activities).
-Learning about the cultural, economic, and political environment of the area is key to contextualizing findings, while building rapport and avoiding misunderstanding or biased interpretations.
+Familiarize yourself with the cultural, social and historical background of the region where the research will take place.
+Reviewing relevant materials (e.g., literature, videos, podcasts, songs, ethnographies, blogs) on land-use practices, community traditions, cultural practices, governance, and economic activities is important.
+When possible, visit the site(s) to observe and engage with the local environment firsthand.
+This understanding of the cultural, economic, and political context not only helps contextualize your findings but also strengthens relationships and reduces the risk of misinterpretation or bias in your research.

-Explore studies related to your project and/or similar studies conducted in other regions or focused on different species.
-For example, if you are studying human-elephant conflict, explore literature on human-lion, human-tiger, or human-carnivore conflicts.
-This comparative approach allows you to draw lessons and identify patterns around your research interest.
+Explore literature related to your project or similar studies conducted in other regions or with different species.
+For example, if studying human-elephant conflict, look into human-lion, human-tiger, or human-carnivore conflicts as well as the broader socio-political drivers.
+This comparative approach can reveal lessons and patterns that inform your research design and analysis.

 Build your budget